HenryXie1/Examples-of-Go-Work-With-Oracle-OCI-Object-Storage/docs/Create-Bucket-and-Upload-Files-Into-Object-Storage.md

 	fmt.Printf("You have uploaded file %s in bucket %s\n",objectname,bucketname) return err
 }
 func main() {
     //get compartment id from env as defaultconfigprovider don't have info
 //	compartmentID := os.Getenv("OCI_COMPARTMENT_ID")
     Bucketname := flag.String("bucketname", "", "The name of bucket for file to upload ")
-	Filename := flag.String("filename", "", "The full path of file to be uploaded") flag.Parse()
+	Filename := flag.String("filename", "", "The full path of files to be uploaded, wildcard can used ie: upload_files -bucketname testaa -filename \"filenam**\" ") flag.Parse()
 	o, err := objectstorage.NewObjectStorageClientWithConfigurationProvider(common.DefaultConfigProvider())
 	if err != nil {